Move-In Checklist

 Reminders:

-- All of the meal plans for residence hall students include unlimited meal swipes in the dining hall located in Middlebrook, 17th Ave, Sanford, Bailey, Pioneer, and Comstock (Comstock and Yudof residents only).
+- All of the meal plans for residence hall students include unlimited meal swipes in the dining hall located in Middlebrook, 17th Ave, Sanford, Bailey, Pioneer, and Comstock.

 - Additional Dining Dollars can be added at any time online.
-These funds can be used at any of the 20 retail restaurants operated on campus by M Food Co., including Starbucks, Panda Express, Subway, Chick-fil-A, and more.
+These funds can be used at any of the 20 retail restaurants operated on campus by M Food Co., including Starbucks, Panda Express, Subway, Erbert & Gerbert's, and more.

 - The Gold and Platinum meal plans include a set number of guest meal passes to be used at the dining halls.
 Residents can use Dining Dollars to pay for their guests if they do not have guest passes.

-All residents (new and returning) can now reserve a move-in time.
-Please select a time after confirming your availability.
+Information will be sent at the beginning of August regarding how to reserve a Move-In appointment.
+Please confirm your schedule before making a reservation.
 If you need to change your move-in time, please use the link in your confirmation email.

 Do you need to arrive early?